Jay45V/Discord-XP/README.md

+# Discord XP

-# Discord-XP
+# About The Theme
- Gives the discord experience a Windows XP-like vibe.
+Discord XP is a Discord theme that makes Discord look like Windows XP.